 - Furniture and accessories with signs of wear

 The cottage style conveys a sense of hominess.
 It is inviting with softer colors and lines.
-Furniture is comfortable to encourage lingering and a long chat at the table.
-Dining room sets match, but you won’t see the captain chairs like you would with the formal style.
-It’s one of its design elements that create its welcoming atmosphere.
+The furniture is comfortable to encourage lingering and a long chat at the table.
+The dining room sets match, but you won’t see the captain chairs like you would with the formal style.

-The openness extends to other details such as dishes displayed on a shelf rather than tucked away in a cabinet.
+The openness extends to other details, such as dishes displayed on a shelf rather than tucked away in a cabinet.
 If a piece has meaning, you’ll find it with the cottage dining room style.
-Heirloom, garage sale finds, and new pieces all have their place.
+Heirloom, garage sale finds, and new pieces all have their place in the dining space.

-- Smaller table often round to encourage conversation
+- The smaller table often round to encourage conversation

 - Whites and other soft colors predominant to create a cozy environment

 - Open, airy feel